sauce-archives/help/docs/on-premise/box-setup.md

 Now all required and optional dependencies are in place.
 It is time to create and run the Android pool container.

-Move into On-Premise/testobject-android-pool and open docker-compose.yml in your text editor.
+Move into your Android pool configuration folder and open docker-compose.yml in your text editor.
 You will need to modify the following fields:

 <ul>
     <li>server.id<ul>